With this in mind, UD offers the following list of basic points to consider:

 - A charitable remainder trust is similar to a gift annuity in some respects, since both can provide income for life, but offers greater flexibility.
 This can be very appealing if you don’t need additional income now but would like to secure a source of payments in retirement, and also provides an immediate income tax charitable deduction.

-- If you are age 70½ or older, you can make a Qualified Charitable Distribution (QCD) to UD directly from your traditional or Roth IRA of up to $100,000 per year, and the distribution will not be counted in your income.
-Once you are 73 or older a QCD will satisfy your annual minimum required distribution and permit a tax-free gift of up to $100,000 to UD.
+- If you are age 70½ or older, you can make a Qualified Charitable Distribution (QCD) to UD directly from your traditional or Roth IRA of up to $105,000 in 2024, and the gift will not be counted in your income.
+Once you are 73 or older a QCD will satisfy your annual minimum required distribution and permit a tax-free gift of up to $105,000 to UD.
 Separately, drawing on assets in an IRA or a qualified retirement plan to make current gifts to UD can sometimes make sense for anyone over age 59½, although careful planning is required.

 Finally, because retirement planning vehicles such as defined-contribution plans, tax-deferred annuities, and many IRAs contain income that has never been taxed, you’ll want to devote attention to your beneficiary designations.
 Previously untaxed amounts left to family members and other individuals will be taxed when received by them but are not subject to tax when received by UD.
 Likewise, tax savings can be combined with providing for heirs when certain retirement plan assets are used for a gift annuity or a charitable remainder trust at the end of your life.